litmuschaos/v1-litmus-docs/docs/co-components.md

 primary resource.
 The operator also defines secondary resources (the engine runner pod and engine monitor service), which are created & managed by it in order to implement the reconcile functions.

+- Engine Runner Pod: The runner pod executes/spawns the experiment executors along with a prometheus exporter sidecar to collect the chaos metrics (Total number of experiments scheduled, experiments passed, failed as well as the individual experiment run status)

+- Engine Monitor Service: The monitor service exposes the /metrics endpoint to allow scrape functions by prometheus or other similar supported monitoring platforms.

 <br>